-The surprising finding that the correlation coefficients of education spending per capita and education spending per student are of opposite sign can be accounted for by the effect of private schooling on the quality of public schooling.
-As inequality rises, more students use private schools, which makes it more affordable to offer a high-quality education to those still in public schools.
-This effect can be seen even more clearly when we correlate education quality with the share of students in private school (second column of Table 1).
+the share of students in private school (second column of Table 1).
 For all three measures, the correlation is positive and highly significant.
-Hence, the theoretical implication that as the share of private schooling increases, the quality of the public school should increase as well seems to be well supported in the U.S. data.
+Hence, the theoretical implication that as the share of private schooling increases, the quality of the public school should increase as well seems to be well-supported in the U.S. data.

 The finding has important implications for the relationship of inequality and redistribution.
-If one looked only at aggregate spending, one might think that more inequality leads to less redistribution, as posited by Bénabou (2000), among others.
-However, the per-person transfer to poorer households (i.e., the education quality provided to households using public schools) does in fact go up.
+If one examined aggregate spending, one might think that more inequality leads to less redistribution, as posited by Bénabou (2000), among others.
+However, the per person transfer to poorer households (i.e. the education quality provided to households using public schools) does in fact go up.
 This increase is possible because more inequality leads to more targeted transfers, as richer households opt out of the public system.